jfriedson/neural-network-cars/refactor/README.md

-# Neural Network-Driven Cars Trained by a Genetic Algorithm
+# Neural Network-Driven Cars Trained by Deep Reinforcement Learning
-This project demonstrates the process of using genetic algorithms to breed and mutate neural networks with the goal of navigating cars through a race track as quickly as possible.
+This project demonstrates the process of using PPO deep reinforcement learning to breed and mutate neural networks with the goal of navigating cars through a race track as quickly as possible.

 You can see the live demo at my website: https://JoshFriedson.com/projects/genetic_cars